GM is selling its European business in $2.3 billion deal

 General Motors has reached a deal to sell its money-losing European operations to the French maker of Peugeot and Citroen cars.

-Announced early Monday, the agreement will create a new European autos giant, bringing the Opel and Vauxhall brands under the control of France's PSA.
+The agreement announced early Monday will create a new European autos giant, bringing the Opel and Vauxhall brands under the control of France's PSA.

 GM is also selling its European financial arm to PSA and French bank BNP Paribas (BNPQF).
 The combined value of the deals is about $2.3 billion.